liteninkiran/Excel-OOP/README.md

 Example of how to write OOP in Excel

 ## In order to convert this repo back into a Macro-Enabled Workbook:
-  * Clone the repo or download and unzip the folder
+  * Clone the repo or download & unzip
   * Find and delete this file
   * At the root level (i.e. do not zip the parent folder), add all files/folders to a zip file
   * Rename the file from xxxx.zip to xxxx.xlsm